 Wednesday 5th July 2017

-DHCT Church Crawl Wednesday July 5th 2017
+DHCT Church Crawl was held on Wednesday July 5th 2017

 Dorset Historic Churches Trust

 This wonderful day out married the best of Dorset churches with the best of Dorset countryside in the best of Dorset weather.

 Organiser Sue Smith had selected the Bride Valley for the attentions of a group of over 40 Friends of DHCT and the group met at St Michael and All Angels, Little Bredy, where Sir Philip Williams invited everyone for coffee in the village hall at the beginning of the day.

 This emphasised the family feel of these outings, as we were able to take a peek at the beauties of Bridehead before looking at the church itself, which the Trust has recently supported with a grant towards refurbishments.

 St Peter’s Long Bredy is found in a setting of rural delight and a focus of attention was the outstanding table tombs in the yard, as well as the church and tower.